 It’s what makes an adventure, wouldn’t you say?

 Whether your mind has hiccups like mine or you’re just a stud who never has these moments, you better bet yo ass you’re about to experience them if you travel abroad.
 It’s about loving each step of the trip in all it’s glorious and screw-up moments alike.

 Here are my memorable “Oh Shit” moments in Bali and how I made it back happily in one piece (and how you can too!)

-Before I share, it is so very important to point out that when traveling anywhere, you must be careful and aware of your surroundings.
+FIRST, A NOTE ON SAFETY: It is so very important to point out that when traveling anywhere, you must be careful and aware of your surroundings.
 Make smart decisions about your safety ALWAYS.
 This shouldn’t be any different than going out in your home city.
 Unfortunately, we live in a dangerous world.
 Back home I leave my car doors locked, I’m always aware of who is around me in public, and as cliche as it may be, I never talk to strangers who make me uneasy.
 If you’re naive at home, you should consider bringing along a travel buddy that can keep you grounded, because frolicking around wide-eyed ANYWHERE is not a good idea if safety is at the top of your list (which it should be).